benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 Modified At: 2022-09-15
 ---

-# Redirect your visitors to another page with 3 lines of PHP
+# Redirect users to another page in PHP, the right way

 ## Basics first: what is HTTP?